zengjixiang/jina/docs/concepts/serving/executor/serve.md

 - An external Executor is deployed alongside a {ref}`Gateway <architecture-overview>`.
 - A shared Executor has no Gateway.

-Although both types can join a {class}`~jina.Flow`, use a shared Executor if the Executor is only intended to join Flows to have less network hops and save the costs of running the Gateway in Kubernetes.
+Although both types can join a {class}`~jina-serve.Flow`, use a shared Executor if the Executor is only intended to join Flows to have less network hops and save the costs of running the Gateway in Kubernetes.

 ## Serve via Docker Compose

-You can generate a Docker Compose service file for your containerized Executor with the static {meth}`~jina.Deployment.to_docker_compose_yaml` method.
+You can generate a Docker Compose service file for your containerized Executor with the static {meth}`~jina-serve.Deployment.to_docker_compose_yaml` method.

 ```python
 from jina import Deployment